 This feature is available when used with Supero Doctor III in the Windows OS environment or used with Supero Doctor II in Linux.
 Supero Doctor is used to notify the user of certain system events.
-For example, if the system is running low on virtual memory and there is insufficient hard drive space for saving the data, you can be alerted of the potential problem.
-You can also configure Supero Doctor to provide you with warnings when the system temperature goes beyond a pre-defined range.
+For example, you can also configure Supero Doctor to provide you with warnings when the system temperature, CPU temperatures, voltages and fan speeds go beyond a pre-defined range.